bigbluebutton/text-track-service/README.md

 On line 113 replace ibm with the service you want or delete ibm without replacing for deepspeech as that is default save & exit
 ```
+* To set up your own deepspeech server follow instructions at: https://github.com/bigbluebutton/deepspeech-web

 ### 14. Install & use api commands for information